Tomasz3976/car-rental-project/README.md

 7. Execute command `mvn spring-boot:run`
 8. The server is running on **localhost:8080**

-The application can be used with Swagger or Postman

 #### To login, enter the username and password for the account with selected role:
 |   Role  	| Username 	| Password 	|
 |:-------:	|:--------:	|:--------:	|